mtgingrass/devgin/content/post/2021-03-13-government-career-e1-to-gs-14-my-path.en.md

   - Regulatory Informatics Specialists
 ---

-# How to Advance in the Government – from E-1 to GS-14
+# How to Advance in the Government – from E-1 to GS-14 Fast

 <p id="border_blue">The government is finally jumping on the emerging technologies bandwagon.
-The public sector wants to catch up to where industry is, and fast.</p>
+The public sector wants to catch up to where industry is, and fast.
+Want to learn how I advanced my career into this lucrative field?
+Read on...</p>

 In today’s government, there is a push hiring a tech talented workforce.
 The government sector really prides itself on hiring and empowering diverse people to deliver better services.
-One thing is for sure, to innovate, it starts with streamlining the procurement process can ensure quicker adoption to new tech in the industry.
-In this article, I am going to give a brief description of how I went from soldering parts on a circuit board, to managing millions of dollars of programs and contracting over a quick couple of decades.
+One thing is for sure, to innovate, it starts with streamlining the procurement process to ensure quicker adoption to new tech in the industry.
+In this article, I am going to give a brief description of how I went from soldering parts on a circuit board and Airman, E-1, to managing millions of dollars of programs as a GS-14 over a quick couple of decades.

 I got my start back in 2002, 20 years ago.
+Time flies!
 I started as an Airman in the United States Air Force making about [$1,200 per month (See E-2 pay)](https://www.navycs.com/charts/2002-military-pay-chart.html).
 I was very ignorant of how the parts on the plane were procured, manufactured, shipped, or tracked.
 I did not jump into the acquisition side right away.
-Read on to see how I went from $1,200 per month to over six-figures per year.

-## How Did I get to Where I am Today – The Journey
+## How to get promoted in the Government

-I am not going to give a detailed history of my career, but I want to set the stage so others that are in my past positions can see a path forward.
-The long video version is [here](https://youtu.be/ie2GsudUs38), and part 2, is [here](https://youtu.be/psiBi98xHa0).
+I am not going to give a detailed history of my entire career.
+Instead, I want to set the stage so others that are in my past positions can see a path forward.
+I give a talk about my background and how I advanced within the government in these two long videos [here](https://youtu.be/ie2GsudUs38), and part 2, is [here](https://youtu.be/psiBi98xHa0).

 My journey started when I had an opportunity to join a program that allowed Wage Grade (WG) workers convert to the General Schedule (GS).
 In layman's terms, this means going from a blue-collar worker to a white-collar worker.
-The program brought me from a WG-12 to a GS-5.
-I got retain my pay, though.
+The program brought me from a WG-12 (~$21/hour at the time) to a GS-5.
+I was able to retain my pay for two years with this program.
 The GS-5 lasted 6 months, then I became a GS-7.
 GS-7 for one year, then became a GS-9.
 I was a GS-9 for one year until I got to the programs max level of GS-11.
 What was this job I sought after?
 The term is Equipment Specialist, or ES.
+Look for similar programs like this.
+They all change over time so be on the look out.
+There were programs called PATHWAYS for recent grads too.

+These programs usually require a lenghty application process.
+Don't let that detur you.I repeat, dont let the application process detur you.
+The fact that it's lenghty is to your advantage.
+That means more than half the people who wanted to apply for that program, didn't.
+It's too lenghty for them to bother.
+You will, of course, usually need supervisory support for these programs.
+Make it easy for them to sponsor you.
+Do their work for you and simply have them endorse it.

 <p id="border_1">As an Amazon Associate I earn from qualifying purchases.
 At no extra cost to the consumer, I get commissions for purchases made through links in this post.</p>